RobItu/GoalCrusher/README.md

   - Sometimes `callFitbitConsumer()` function will fail to populate the variables on time (leading them to report 0 when the Fitbitconsumer.sol contract has a non-zero value).
 Waiting a minute or two and then calling `getCalories()` function will usually fix this problem and populate the calories variables.
 - If the caloric goal was met and/or surpassed, users can withdraw their collateral with `withdraw` function
 - Once a predetermined amount of goals has been achieved (determined by variable `NFT_GOALS_REQ`), users can use the `mintNFT` function to mint their NFT.
 Users can check their minted NFTs on [OpenSea Testnet](https://testnets.opensea.io)

+## More information
+This project was created during Chainlink's Fall Hackathon 2022.